tomkerkhove/promitor/docs/walkthrough/index.md

     namespace: kube-system
 ```

-- Create the service account and role binding specified in the above file with the `kubectl apply` command:
+Create the service account and role binding specified in the above file with the `kubectl apply` command:

 ```bash
 kubectl apply -f helm-rbac.yaml
 ```

-- To deploy Tiller into your AKS cluster, use the `helm init` command:
+Then deploy Tiller into your AKS cluster using the `helm init` command:

 ```bash
 helm init --service-account tiller
 ```

-## Deploy Promitor to your cluster using Helm
+# Deploy Promitor and Prometheus

+## Create a metrics declaration for Promitor

 Before deploying Promitor, you'll need a values file with secrets & a metric declaration file (these can also be the same file for ease of use).
-The yaml file below will scrape one metric, queue length, from the queue created above.
+The yaml below will scrape one metric, queue length, from the queue created above.

 ```yaml
 azureAuthentication: